• Skip to primary navigation

 Driving

-Monteverde is about a 3.5 hour drive from San Jose through Sardinal Route 606.
+Monteverde is about a 3.5 hour drive from San Jose through Route 606.
 From Liberia, it is also about a 3.5 hour drive through Las Juntas Route 145.

-If you plan to rent a car, get our Costa Rica car rental discount here.
+If you plan to rent a car, get our Costa Rica car rental discount here!

 Taxi Boat

-If you don’t have a rental car, you can take the taxi boat across Lake Arenal.
-The trip takes around 3 hours and costs from around $45 USD per person.
+If you are coming from La Fortuna and don’t have a rental car, a fun way to get to Monteverde is to take the taxi boat across Lake Arenal.
+The trip takes around 3 hours and costs from around $55 USD per person.

 They offer 2 routes a day, one in the morning around 8 AM and one in the afternoon around 2 PM.